coding: utf-8

 import mne_rsa

 # MNE-Python contains a build-in data loader for the kiloword dataset.
-We use
+We use it here to

-# a single word, averaged across all the participants.
-For this example, we
+# averaged across all the participants.
+For this example, we speed up the computation,

-# the data from the original 250 Hz. to 100 Hz.
+# at a cost of temporal precision, by downsampling the data from the original 250 Hz. to

 data_path = mne.datasets.kiloword.data_path(verbose=True)

-epochs = mne.read_epochs(data_path / 'kword_metadata-epo.fif')
+epochs = mne.read_epochs(data_path / "kword_metadata-epo.fif")

 epochs = epochs.resample(100)

-# The kiloword datas was erroneously stored with sensor locations given in
+# The kiloword datas was erroneously stored with sensor locations given in centimeters

-for ch in epochs.info['chs']:
+for ch in epochs.info["chs"]:

-ch['loc'] /= 100
+ch["loc"] /= 100

-# The ``epochs`` object contains a ``.metadata`` field that contains
+# The ``epochs`` object contains a ``.metadata`` field that contains information about

-# information about the 960 words that were used in the experiment.
-Let's have
+# the 960 words that were used in the experiment.
+Let's have a look at the metadata for

-# a look at the metadata for the 10 random words:
+# 10 random words:

 epochs.metadata.sample(10)

-# Let's pick something obvious for this example and build a dissimilarity
+# Let's pick something obvious for this example and build a dissimilarity matrix (RDM)

-# squared Euclidean distance for our DSM metric, since we only have a few data
+# for our RDM metric, since we only have a few data points in each searchlight patch.

-# points in each searchlight patch.
-Feel free to play around with other metrics.
+# Feel free to play around with other metrics.

 rsa_result = mne_rsa.rsa_epochs(